Introduction to my website

 For those who stay and even come back I hope you enjoy a life that has really been fun.

 My first ever boat was a little clinker dinghy that arrived for my 5th birthday at the family bach on the Manukau Harbour.
-In the 50’s times were tough an my presents had a direct association with my fathers hobbies.
+In the 50’s times were tough and there was not a lot of money to go around.
+Thinking back, my presents always had a direct association with my fathers hobbies.
 Boating and fishing.
 My first ever bicycle came with a Danforth anchor strapped to it.
+You can hardly blame me for being a salthorse.

 From those carefree days at Wattle Bay my life has always been associated with the sea.
-I will do the Wattle Bay thing separately.
+The Wattle Bay days are going to generate a few stories because they are the first 16 years of my life and I am looking forward to that.

-Right now I am at a low point with just a 27ft launch, 2.8m rubber duck in operation and a fibreglass dinghy and open water rowing boat somewhere in the long grass.
+Always a few boats around me but I am at a low point now with just a 27ft launch, 2.8m rubber duck in operation and a fibreglass dinghy.
+6.8m sit on top kayak and open water rowing boat.
+Think they are somewhere in the long grass.

-I have done my boating as far south as 60 degrees South [Ocean Station Oscar] to Castine in Maine USA, Galiano Island north of Victoria Canada, northern Japan, Singapore, Malaysia, Australia and the Pacific Islands as far north as Hawaii.
+I have done my boating as far south as 60° South [ Ocean Station Oscar] to Castine in Maine USA, Galiano Island north of Victoria Canada, northern Japan, Singapore, Malaysia, Australia and the Pacific Islands as far north as Hawaii.

 ON THE AIR

-In case you were asleep during science class.
-Radio and TV and all those things use radio waves.
-I could tell you more but I am not your mother.
+Its not just been the ocean waves, in case you were asleep during science class you will know that Radio and TV and those things use radio waves.
+If you need to know more about that sorry more I am not your mother.

-Paramount of these was teaching me to touch type.
+My paramount acquisition from my naval communication days was them teaching me to touch type.
 That has made me a lot of money over the years.

-My communications life has covered marine radio, land mobile radio, alarm monitoring, internet use, web design. electronic publishing, you name it.
+My stories about my communications life will cover naval radio, international marine radio, land mobile radio, alarm monitoring, internet use, web design. electronic publishing, you name it.

-The radio operating high point would have to have been my days with the Royal New Zealand Coastguard.
+The high point will be my days as a SEnior Regional Radio Operation in the Royal New Zealand Coastguard.
 Using your skills to save lives is right up there in the meaning of life and I am looking forward to telling those stories.
+My Coastguard stories will also cover my time as a Senior SAR Crew, AV Skipper and not a little publishing work.

-Words is where it is all at.
-We speak them, we write them, we think them, we see them, without them we have no direction.
-They are just as is a logo of a finger pointing a message for the brain to turn into an action.
+Words is where its at.
+Most of us speak them, we write them, we think them, we see them, without them we have no direction.
+They are a direction arrow for the brain to turn into an action.

 My involvement with words has been multifaceted.
 Like all of you I leaned to write them and I am lucky enough to have a reasonable skill at stringing them together.

-I could never claim to have perfect grammar, nor do I intend to spend any time trying to achieve that.
-My aim is to strength them together in such a way that you enjoy reading them.
+I would never claim to have perfect grammar, nor do I intend to spend any time trying to acquire that.
+My sole aim is to string words together in such a way that you enjoy reading them.
+Some of my stories are about ordinary things that will I am sure take some of you back to your childhood.

-You need to understand that I have a dry sense of humour and what is written is not actually what I meant .
+You need to understand that I have a dry sense of humour and what is written is not actually what I meant.
+It does get me into a bit of trouble.
+That goes all the way up to the man who has the best chance of being the next King of England.

-The news has always been something that has driven me.
-Even in my minuscule days of education I was involved with school newsletters and journals.
+The news has always driven me.
+Even in my very few days at school I was involved with school newsletters and journals.
 I liked writing about things to tell other people about things.

-Suffice to say I was sort of getting along OK because nobody knew any better and then I got a lucky break.
+Suffice to say I was sort of getting along OK self taught because nobody knew any better and then I got a lucky break.

 That also introduced me to Chris Ziesler then of Sportways doing advertising layouts.
 Coming up 27 years later I am still doing that.